Junior Fellows Program

 We are seeking applicants from all areas of research related to artificial intelligence, spanning theoretical foundations, systems, software, applications, and social impact.
 We are particularly interested in applicants doing research at the frontiers of artificial intelligence with other disciplines, including but not limited to the humanities, business, education, law, medicine, and physical and social sciences.

-Applicants must have completed a Ph.D. by the position start date, must have demonstrated the ability to pursue a program of research, and must have a strong commitment to teaching.
+Applicants must have completed a doctoral degree by the position start date, must have demonstrated the ability to pursue a program of research, and must have a strong commitment to teaching.
 A successful candidate will be expected to teach one course per year at the graduate and/or undergraduate levels.

-The following application materials must be submitted to Academic Jobs Online.
+The application materials below must be submitted.
+Apply Now!